nakul1010/Air-Quality-Index/README.md

 ## To Do
 * Add more cities like Mumbai,Pune and Bengaluru where Air Pollution is a taboo.
-* Add a better vizualization chart to display the predictions.
+* Add a vizualization chart to display the predictions.
 * Convert the app to run without any internet connection, i.e. PWA.

 ## License